-We’ve partnered with seven top esports teams whose players have competed in Halo for years, and have raised many trophies above their heads.
+We’ve partnered with top esports teams to give Halo 5 players a brand new way to show their support for their favorite teams in-game.
+Each esports team skin REQ Pack includes weapon skins for the Magnum and Assault Rifle, as well as a customizable team emblem.
 Additionally, each pack will contain brand-new Halo Championship Series weapon skins.
-We strongly believe in enabling the Halo community to support their favorite teams, and to continue this philosophy, a split of the proceeds of each of pack will go directly to the respective team organizations.
-Fans can also purchase multiple packs to further support their favorite teams, and we wanted to ensure the pack offered a great value each time.
+We believe in enabling the Halo community to support their favorite teams, and in the spirit of this philosophy, a split of the proceeds of each of pack will go directly to the respective team organizations.
 Purchasing the packs multiple times will unlock 5 rare or better visual customization items including additional HCS REQs, if available.
-Let's take a look at what's inside!

 Dating back to 2005, Str8 Rippin are one of the most lauded and historic team organizations in Halo esports.
 No stranger to success, Str8 Rippin’s record is rife with major events wins in multiple Halo titles.
 At the Halo World Championship 2017 Finals, Str8 Rippin finished in fourth place and look to climb even higher in 2018.